 In order to evaluate the different rendering metrics, we recorded WebPageTest filmstrips for the world's top ~100 websites.
 To make the evaluation more interactive (and fun), we created the rendering metrics Picker page.
 It shows the screenshot that corresponds to each metric, but the metric names are hidden until you choose the one that corresponds to what you consider to be a "good UX".
 It keeps track of which metrics you're most aligned with.
 (If you want to see all the metrics without clicking on each filmstrip, just scroll to the bottom and click "Show All".)

 I wish I could say "X is the best rendering metric", but it really depends on what you're after.
-Hopefully you went through the exercise of picking which rendering metric best corresponds to what you feel is a "good UX".
 For your site, you might be most interested in getting any content to the page as quickly as possible (Start Render).
 Or maybe you're interested in getting a significant amount of content to the page (First Meaningful Paint, Speed Index).
 Perhaps you care most about when critical content appears in the page (Hero Rendering Times).

 Regardless of the question of which rendering matters the most to you, there are a few criteria to keep in mind when evaluating these metrics.